Port of New Bedford

-Once a major whaling port, it is largest commercial fishing port by value in the United States.
+Once a major whaling port, it is the largest commercial fishing port by value in the United States.
 It also handles breakbulk cargo.
-In the 21st century it is becoming offshore wind port.
+In the 21st century it is becoming an offshore wind port.
 The port is part of Foreign Trade Zone (FTZ #28), which also includes New Bedford Regional Airport.

 Geography

 Waterways and lighthouses

 The port is at the estuary of the Acushnet River where it empties into Buzzards Bay and beyond that the Atlantic.
 It is approximately nine nautical miles from the Cape Cod Canal.

 To the west of Clark's Point, site of Clarks Point Light is Clark's Cove, which extends landward approximately one and a half mile from the bay.

 The Butler Flats Light is located in the outer harbor.
 Crow Island is in the middle harbor.

-Envrionmental remediaion and dregding
+Environmental remediation and dredging

-The the harbor has been ongoing enviromental remediation through dredging and capping, largely focsing on removal of PCBs released into it during between the 1940s and 1970s.
+The harbor has ongoing environmental remediation through dredging and capping, largely focusing on removal of PCBs released into it during between the 1940s and 1970s.